 Saturday, January 14th, 2012

 Beeminder is goal-tracking with teeth.
 We plot your progress on a yellow brick road to your goal and if you go off track we take your money.
-The Beeminder blog is written by the co-founders, Bethany Soule, Daniel Reeves, and Andy Brett, and Beeminder's resident fitness expert, Melanie Reeves Wicklow.
+The Beeminder blog is written by the co-founders, Daniel Reeves and Bethany Soule, along with Andy Brett, Philip Hellyer, and Beeminder's resident fitness expert, Melanie Reeves Wicklow.

 Eating our own Dog Food